 They filled their pockets with turkey scraps.
 When they got to the skinny dog’s house, it was pitch dark.
 They walked up to the fence and the dog came running.
 Steve unlatched the gate.
 The dog came to the gate and sniffed him up.
 They gave the dog some turkey, he was happy, and went right to the car with them.

 The next morning, they called the mail lady.

 “Yeah, you want to pick her up?”

-A friend of ours had one of our rescues.
-We kept in touch.
-She called us one day and said her neighbor was kicking and whipping his dog.
+A friend of theirs in Lakewood had one of their rescues.
+They kept in touch.
+She called them one day and said her neighbor was kicking and whipping his dog.
 “He leaves the dog in his sweltering garage all day, too.”

 She was in tears.
 “I can’t take it anymore.”